7 Best U.S. Forex Brokers 2023

 To become a Forex broker in the US you have to pass a Series 3 license (also referred to as National Commodity Futures Exam).
 Forex is regarded as one of the most uncertain categories of investments; as a result, a separate exam is set to test the eligibility of those who sell it.

 The Series 3 examination has a testing duration of 150 minutes and consists of 2 parts.
 Part one has 85 questions and tests one's market knowledge.
 It also tests price limits, essential orders and accounts, calculations, margin requirements, and basic hedging.
 The second part, on the other hand, has 35 questions and it tests regulations.
 Some of the topics covered include CPO (commodity pool operator) or CTA (commodity trading advisor) regulations, different arbitration methods, and Commodity Exchange Act.

-You should be knowledgeable and familiar with different regulation in order to pass.
-There are many detailed preparatory materials of this test online.
+You should be knowledgeable and familiar with different regulations to pass.
+There are many detailed preparatory materials for this test online.
 To take the real test one has to pay $115 and be sponsored by a licensed Forex brokerage company.
-The multiple-choice exam is administered by Financial Industry Regulatory Authority (FINRA) and can be taken any day at websites across the U.S and internationally.
+The multiple-choice exam is administered by the Financial Industry Regulatory Authority (FINRA) and can be taken any day at websites across the U.S. and internationally.
 The passing mark is 70% on both parts of the test.

 Forex trading regulations in the United States of America are not the same as those enforced in many parts of the globe.
-These laws are quite stringent and this explains why the US has few brokers licensed by the NFA.
+These laws are quite stringent and this explains why few American Forex brokers are licensed by the NFA.

 Some of the US Forex regulations that are different from those in other nations include:

 - Ability to authenticate the broker